ResearchComputing/Documentation/Logging-In.md

 1. Under “File”, open a new finder window.
 Navigate to the “Applications” folder, then the “Utilities” folder.
 Open a terminal window.
 When the terminal window opens, type `ssh username@login.rc.colorado.edu`, where `username` is your assigned username.
 Press enter.
 2. Enter your password:
-    * If you are logging in using Duo, type your Identikey password.
+    * If you are logging in using Duo Push, type your Identikey password.
 For example, if your Identikey password is 123, type `123`.
 Press enter.
 You will then receive an authentication request on the Duo app on your phone.
 Approve the request.
-    * Additional information on Duo logins via SMS or Phone Call can be [found here](https://github.com/ResearchComputing/Research-Computing-User-Tutorials/wiki/Logging-in-with-Duo)
+    * If you are using Duo SMS, Phone Call, or Token login methods, instructions can be [found here](https://github.com/ResearchComputing/Research-Computing-User-Tutorials/wiki/Logging-in-with-Duo).

 ## Logging in from Linux

 1. Open a terminal window from your distribution's application menu and type: `ssh username@login.rc.colorado.edu`, where `username` is your assigned username.

 2. Enter your password:
-    * If you are logging in using Duo, type your Identikey password.
+    * If you are logging in using Duo Push, type your Identikey password.
 For example, if your Identikey password is 123, type `123`.
 Press enter.
 You will then receive an authentication request on the Duo app on your phone.
 Approve the request.
-    * Additional information on Duo logins via SMS or Phone Call can be [found here](https://github.com/ResearchComputing/Research-Computing-User-Tutorials/wiki/Logging-in-with-Duo)
+        * If you are using Duo SMS, Phone Call, or Token login methods, instructions can be [found here](https://github.com/ResearchComputing/Research-Computing-User-Tutorials/wiki/Logging-in-with-Duo).

 ## SSH host keys